False charges about Obamacare don't help.

 This brings us back to end-of-life consultation.
 As the government's health care budget becomes strained, as it must -- and, as Obama admits, already is under Medicare -- the government will have to cut back on what it lets people have.

 So it is not a leap to foresee government limiting health care, especially to people nearing the end of life.
-Medical "ethicists" have long lamented that too much money is spent futilely in the last several
+Medical "ethicists" have long lamented that too much money is spent futilely in the last several months of life.
+Are we supposed to believe that the social engineers haven't read their writings?

 And given the premise that it's government's job to pay for our heath care, concluding that 80-year-olds should get no hip replacements makes sense.
 The problem is the premise: that taxpayers should pay.
 Once you accept that, bad things follow.